DuncanMcRae/python_on_fresh_install/README.md

 # WORKFLOW
 * Create a new project in GitHub.com and select to add: _README.md_, _LICENCE_ (TheUnlicence) and the _.gitignore_ (Python).
 * Use poetry to create a new project `poetry new test_project`.
 Image shows the default new project along with the git files. ![image](https://user-images.githubusercontent.com/32591094/133867085-ff5dd487-33bd-4229-9bf5-42e84c7c39e5.png)
-* Initialise git for the project moving in to it `cd test_project` and then `git init`
+* Initialise git for the project moving in to it `cd test_project` and then `git init`.
+This will create a _main_ git branch locally.
+* Remove the `README.rst` file as github has no use for it. `rm README.rst`
 * In terminal pull the git in to your working directory `git pull https://github.com/DuncanMcRae/test_project`.
-Note: you may have to provide a username and password/token.
+Note: you may have to provide a username and password/token if it is a private repository.
 * Use pyenv to assign a local version of python to the folder `pyenv local 3.9.7`.
 This creates a hidden `.python-version` file.
 * Add python modules `poetry add numpy`.
-This will generate a virtual environment.
+This will error and you need to modify the python requirements in the \*.toml file.
+This will also, even if it fails, generate a virtual environment.
 * Use `poetry env info` to grab the path for the virtual environment.
 * Open vscode and `ctrl+shift+P` or `View>Command Palette`.
 Type `Python Select Interpreter` then `+ Enter interpreter path` and paste the path from `poetry env info`.
 You should be able to see the python version and virtual environment in the lower left corner of the status bar inside vscode.
 * You can either work with git inside vscode or continue to use the shell.
 The below workflow will use the shell.